 Temple Baptist was on the search for a new pastor by 1934 and Rev. J. Frank Norris of Fort Worth, Texas was selected.
 13 As Norris was already the pastor of a very large congregation in Texas, he proposed a novel solution: become pastor of both his church in the south and of Temple Baptist in Detroit.
 Before long, Temple Baptist boasted 6,000 regular worshippers while his Fort Worth location claimed over 10,000.
 9

 Norris began the search for funding for a larger church during the height of the Great Depression and the congregation responded with substantial donations.
 In 1937, a 5,000-seat Art Deco-styled auditorium was completed.
-4 6 All worship services were moved to the auditorium while the circa 1925 church was renovated and enlarged to serve as a school.
-Temple Baptist boasted the world’s largest Sunday school with an enrollment of 5,400 pupils.
+4 6 All worship services were moved to the auditorium while the circa 1925 church was renovated and enlarged to serve as a school and as a secondary chapel.
+Not long after, Temple Baptist boasted the world’s largest Sunday school with an enrollment of 5,400 pupils.
 9

 By the late 1940s, Norris began turning over some responsibilities of the church to an assistant, Rev. G. Beauchamp Vick, who was also racist and barred African-Americans from worshipping at Temple Baptist.
-13 Norris and Vick disagreed on numerous issues and in 1950, Vick replaced Norris as the lead pastor for Temple Baptist.
+13 Norris and Vick disagreed on numerous issues, and in 1950, Vick replaced Norris as the lead pastor for Temple Baptist.

 King Solomon Baptist Church

-The auditorium became a popular venue for influential black leaders and was where Malcolm X delivered Message for the Grassroots on November 10, 1963, a direct response to the I have a Dream speech of Dr. Martin Luther King.
+The auditorium became a popular venue for influential black leaders and was where Malcolm X delivered “Message for the Grassroots” on November 10, 1963, a direct response to the “I have a Dream” speech of Dr. Martin Luther King.
 13 Malcolm X called for major black leaders of the civil rights movement to stage a radical and violent “black revolution.”
 Although the church had signed another contract for Malcolm X to deliver another speech, criticism mounted by prominent civil rights leaders nationwide.
-The church refused to allow Malcolm X to deliver his second speech, The Ballot or the Bullet, in their sanctuary.
+The church refused to allow Malcolm X to deliver his second speech, “The Ballot or the Bullet,” in their sanctuary.
 In response, Malcolm X filed a lawsuit to force the church to abide by its agreement.
 While the courts agreed, Malcolm X had to amend the speech to feature less violent rhetoric.